gaurang157/glook/README.md

 ### Supported Formats

-g-view supports various data formats, including CSV & Excel.
+glook supports various data formats, including CSV & Excel.

 ## Getting Help

-If you encounter any issues or have questions about using g-view, please feel free to open an issue on the [GitHub repository](https://github.com/gaurang157/g-view/).
+If you encounter any issues or have questions about using glook, please feel free to open an issue on the [GitHub repository](https://github.com/gaurang157/glook/).
 We'll be happy to assist you.

 ## License